2nd Panzer Division (Wehrmacht): Battle of the Bulge

 The division was sent to the Western Front and attached to XLVII Panzer Corps, 5th Panzer Army which was preparing for the German offensive in the Ardennes region of Belgium (the Battle of the Bulge in December 1944).
 On the eve of battle, 2nd Panzer was about full strength, with 27 Panzer IVs, 58 Panthers, and 48 StuG III assault guns in the division tank parks.
 During the attack, 2nd Panzer drove towards the crucial road junction of Bastogne.
 However, Bastogne was quickly reinforced by the veteran 101st Airborne Division.
 Attacks against the town failed.
 On 18 December, in accordance with the original plan, 2nd Panzer was directed toward the Meuse River, but was unable to reach the Meuse, as American reinforcements threatened its flanks and supply line.
-Its vanguard got to 4 km from the Meuse, where on 24 December they were stopped by the U.S. 2nd Armored Division and the British 3rd Royal Tank Regiment.
+Its vanguard got within 4 km from the Meuse, where on 24 December they were stopped by the U.S. 2nd Armored Division and the British 3rd Royal Tank Regiment.
 2nd Panzer was forced to retreat by fierce American counterattacks and lack of petrol.